reframe-hpc/reframe/docs/tutorial_deps.rst

 Listing Dependencies
 --------------------

-As shown in the listing of :class:`OSULatencyTest` before, the full dependency chain of the test is listed along with test.
+As shown in the listing of :class:`OSULatencyTest` before, the full dependency chain of the test is listed along with the test.
 Each target dependency is printed in a new line prefixed by the ``^`` character and indented proportionally to its level.
 If a target dependency appears in multiple paths, it will only be listed once.